Call 911 if:

 - Spitting up is common until babies start eating solid foods.
 It's not the same as vomiting.

 - Spitting up usually happens when babies burp and happens without any effort on their part.

 2. Prevent Spitting Up

-- Feed the baby in an upright position, and keep her upright for at least 20 minutes after being fed.
+- Feed the baby in an upright position, and keep them upright for at least 20 minutes after being fed.

-- Feed smaller amounts more often, and burp the baby every 5 to 10 minutes if she's being breastfed or after every 1 to 2 ounces with the bottle.
+- Feed smaller amounts more often, and burp the baby every 5 to 10 minutes if they are being breastfed or after every 1 to 2 ounces with the bottle.

 - Avoid putting pressure on the baby's stomach when burping the baby over your shoulder.